canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 RestaurantListComponent is first loaded is 'undefined'.
 Setting the value to 'undefined' causes the Stache template to remove it from the DOM.
-As soon as we set currentRestaurant to a valid value, the scope, which is an observable can.Map, broadcasts this change and the template refreshes automatically, rendering the current restaurant section.
+As soon as we set currentRestaurant to a valid value, the scope, which is an observable `can.Map`, broadcasts this change and the template refreshes automatically, rendering the current restaurant section.

 ## View Models
-It's considered a best practice to keep your can.Components thin.
+It's considered a best practice to keep your `can.Components` thin.
 This helps maintain readability and maintainability.
-To accomplish this, you extract your scope from the can.Component into a can.Map.
+To accomplish this, you extract your scope from the `can.Component` into a `can.Map`.

 Open up `restaurant_list.js` and add the following code to the top of the file: